Club Kit

 Purchasing kit

-Kit can be purchased from the kit room, on the top floor of the Seymour Leisure Centre (adjacent to the balcony) above the club room.
+Kit can be purchased from the kit room in the basement of the Seymour Leisure Centre, adjacent to the club room area.
 Please note we do not provide a mail order service for kit.

 How to pay